rektdeckard/kdim/README.md

 await filter.test({ name: "Julia Jacklin" }); // false
 ```

-> Note: by default, `BloomFilter` uses a set of object hashers that considers two objects to have the same hash if all their properties are equal, therefore will consider structurally identical objects equal.
+> **NOTE:** by default, `BloomFilter` uses a set of object hashers that considers two objects to have the same hash if all their properties are equal, therefore will consider structurally identical objects equal.

 ### RingBuffer